vikaskedia/app.aiworkspace.pro/src/components/initial-consultaion/design.md

 # Legal Workspace Initial consultation Design

 ## Overview
-The initial consultation system uses AI to conduct an interactive interview with users to gather information (i.e. Events and files) about their legal matter and create a structured plan of action (i.e. Goals and Tasks).
+The initial consultation system uses AI to conduct an interactive interview with users to gather information (i.e. Events and files) about their legal workspace and create a structured plan of action (i.e. Goals and Tasks).

 ## Tech implementation

 - accessed from route /initial-consultation
 - user has to be logged in
 - once user is logged in there are 3 possibilites:
-  -- 0 matter ->            system detects if there is no matter then it automatically sends the user to /initial-consultation
+  -- 0 workspace ->            system detects if there is no workspace then it automatically sends the user to /initial-consultation
-  -- 1 matter ->            if there is a single matter then the user is sent to https://app.aiworkspace.pro/workspace/40/dashboard
+  -- 1 workspace ->            if there is a single workspace then the user is sent to https://app.aiworkspace.pro/workspace/40/dashboard
-  -- more than 1 matter ->  if there is more than one matter the user is sent to https://app.aiworkspace.pro/all-workspaces/dashboard
+  -- more than 1 workspace ->  if there is more than one workspace the user is sent to https://app.aiworkspace.pro/all-workspaces/dashboard
 - initial-consultation can also be accessed by clicking on profile icon and then clicking on Initial consultation.